A Physics Major With an Engineering Focus

 University of Rochester 4+2 Master's in Optics

 Earn a master’s degree in optics following completion of four years at Bryn Mawr and two years at The University of Rochester’s Institute of Optics.
 Contact Dr. Mike Noel for more information.

 Columbia 3+2 AB/BS Program

-Students interested in earning a BS degree in engineering in addition to an AB degree can apply for either the Caltech or Columbia 3+2 program.
-A student in this program would complete three years of coursework at Bryn Mawr College and then attend Caltech or Columbia for the remaining two years, receiving both an AB and a BS at the end of five years total.
-The Caltech program requires an application.
-The Columbia program can offer guaranteed acceptance given a set of requirements including a minimum 3.0 GPA.
+Students interested in earning a BS degree in engineering in addition to an AB degree can apply for either the Caltech (information here) or Columbia 3+2 program (information here).
+A student in either program would complete three years of coursework at Bryn Mawr College, fulfilling all their major requirements as well as all College graduation requirements, and then attend Caltech or Columbia for the subsequent two years, receiving both an AB and a BSE at the end of five years total.
+Both programs require an application.
 Contact Dr. Mark Matlin for more information.